wizardofzos/gitmaster/README.md

     ======================================================================
                                 https://github.com/wizardofzos/gitmaster

-    This will install git (and prereqs) from https://github.com/ZOSOpenTools without the need for a connection to github from your Mainframe.
+    This will install git (and prereqs) from https://github.com/ZOSOpenTools without the need for a connection to GitHub from your Mainframe.
     All files will be owned by IBMUSER (logon to another user if need be).
     Make sure you have at least 200MB free space in the target location.

-    Packages and version that will be installed:
+    Packages and versions that will be installed:

     - bash-5.2.20230226_190557
     - perl5-blead.20230316_225400